LandonTClipp/lambda-docs/docs/public-cloud/guest-agent.md

 Lambda takes your data privacy seriously.
 When you install guest-agent, we forward your metrics to our internal metrics infrastructure.
 Lambda does not store any personally identifying information in our metrics backend.
-The only customer-specific identifiers we store is a unique ID that will only be used to allow lambdalabs.com to gather your specific data once visualizations are available there.
+The only customer-specific identifiers we store is a unique ID that will only be used to allow [lambdalabs.com](https://lambdalabs.com/){ .external target="_blank" }
+to gather your specific data once visualizations are available there.
 We do not store names, email addresses, street addresses, billing information, VM hostnames, or any other personally-identifying information on our metrics backend beyond what is